nightsh/ckanext-datajson/cherry-picking-from-another-forks.md

 # Merge all actives versions
 To upgrade this extension we analyzed other many.
 We started forking [the OKF datajson ext](https://github.com/avdata99/ckanext-datajson).
+Some commit is ready for cherry-picking but others don't.

 Adding external forks

 ```